apache/tapestry-5/54_RELEASE_NOTES.md

 Assets were served with a far-future expires header: the client browser would not even need to check to see if the asset had changed.

-Unfortunately, when any asset changed in a new deployment of the application, the version number needed to change, resulting in all assets being downloaded (because the application version number in their URLs changed).
+Unfortunately, when any asset changed in a new deployment of the application, the version number of the entire application needed to change, resulting in *all* assets being downloaded (because the application version number in their URLs changed).

 In this release, individual assets are given a URL containing a checksum based on the asset's content.
 When the underlying file is changed, the asset will be served with the new URL, but unchanged assets will not be affected.
 This means